Amitarajak/MATlab_modeling/README.md

 # MATlab_modeling
-Here datasets are based on industrial gas combustion Model training is done in matlab
+Here datasets are based on industrial gas combustion Model training is done in matlab using ARX,FIR and NONFIR concept